snfagora/american_civic_opportunity_datasets/README.md

 ---

-### Dataset 2: ZIP Code- and County-Level Aggregated Civic Opportunity Counts
+### Datasets 2-3: County- and ZIP Code-Level Aggregated Civic Opportunity Counts

 Derived from Dataset 1, this dataset aggregates civic opportunity indicators and socioeconomic characteristics at the ZIP code (ZCTA) and county levels.
 Each observation corresponds to a geographic unit and includes counts of civic opportunity types, a composite score and index, normalized indicators, and contextual variables from the American Community Survey (ACS).